 A wedding is one of the most important events in a person’s lifetime.
 It’s a time to make a lifelong commitment and share the celebration of that commitment with those who matter the most.
 Planning the event takes time and dedication, but it’s well worth the effort.
 The most important decision is selecting a venue.
-Everything else will fall into place once that choice is made.
+Fortunately, if you’re planning a Florida beach wedding, you have plenty of options.

 Nature offers a magnificent backdrop for any event but, especially, a wedding.
 Water graces some of the most beautiful places on earth.
 A beach offers a unique frame for the exchange of vows.
 The gentle sound of waves washing up on the shore provides a soothing accompaniment to the momentous ceremony.
 The goal is to create an epic beach wedding.

 If there’s one thing Florida has no shortage of, it’s beaches.
 From the waters of the Gulf of Mexico to the Atlantic Ocean, there is a beach that will make every dream come true.